-One of the biggest mistakes people make when decorating living rooms is to use area rugs that are too small (often referred to as postage stamp size).
+One of the biggest mistakes people make when decorating living rooms is to use area rugs that are too small (often referred to as postage-stamp size).
 The standard sizes are 6' x 9', 8' x 10' and 9' x 12'.
 This is what you'll find in stores but if the sizes don't suit your space you can always have one custom made.
 Depending on what type of carpet it is, it isn't necessarily that much more expensive to go custom.
-Whatever you decide, keep in mind that there should be approximately 4" to 8" of bare floor around all the sides of the rug.
+Whatever you decide, keep in mind that there should be approximately four to eight inches of bare floor around all the sides of the rug.

 Color and Pattern